mozilla/ichnaea/docs/api/geolocate.rst

         "accuracy": 100.0
     }

-Should the response be based on a GeoIP estimate:
+An example of a successful response based on a GeoIP estimate:

 .. code-block:: javascript